-One of the greatest benefits to patients is the convenience.
-For many needing physical therapy, mobility is an issue.
+One of the greatest benefits to patients and patient satisfaction is the convenience.
+For many needing physical therapy and individualized treatment, mobility is an issue.
 Getting in and out of a vehicle and fighting traffic can be an aggravating and potentially hazardous ordeal.
 Seeing a physical therapist in a familiar setting, with no travel issues, can be a huge plus.
 Adding Part-B in-home visits can expand the services of an existing practice and provide lower overhead costs for those looking to provide in-home care exclusively.
 For more information, please see our article on Physical Therapy Home Visits.
 Here are some things to keep in mind when thinking about running an in-home physical therapy practice.

 It is also important to complete all of your documentation while you are still with the patient.
 It’s understandable that you want to hit the road again and not take up any more of your patient’s time, but it is way too easy to confuse information with other patients, especially on busy days.
 This also eases your workload at the end of the day.
 Nothing is worse than spending two hours filling out documentation in the evening when there are more distractions around you.

 Also, make sure you have everything you need before you start out in the morning.
 Make a checklist of essential items like masks, gloves, gait belts, blood pressure monitor, a 4” step with risers, stretching strap, cones, canes, etc. It’s also wise to invest in some pet treats.
 Nothing pacifies a suspicious dog like a yummy snack.
 A happy pet also helps to relax the patient.